Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Non-Terrestrial Networks

-where $R_E$ denotes the Earth radius.
+where $R_E$ denotes the earth's radius.
 The clutter loss, $CL^y$, represents the attenuation caused by buildings and environmental objects.
 Its value depends on $\vartheta $, $f$, and the environment type.
-In LoS conditions, $CL^{\rm LoS}=0$, while for NLoS, the $CL^{\rm NLoS}$ values of \cite[Tables 6.6.2-1 to 6.6.2-3]{3gpp2017Technical} can be used for the typical Ka spectrum band, i.e., between 26.5 and 40 GHz.
-Finally, $X^y$ is is a zero-mean normal distribution with standard deviation $\sigma^y$, $y \in \{ \text{LoS},\text{NLoS}\}$, which values are determined in \cite[Tables 6.6.2-1 to 6.6.2-3]{3gpp2017Technical}.
-For the sake of simplicity, we present the average parameters values in Table \ref{tab:CL_sigma}\footnote{\textcolor{black}{To be noted that variable $X^y$ can be modified to include the effect of external factors, such as the atmospheric turbulence, and platform's drift.
+In LoS conditions, $CL^{\rm LoS}=0$, while for NLoS, the $CL^{\rm NLoS}$ values of \cite[Tables 6.6.2-1 to 6.6.2-3]{3gpp2017Technical} can be used for the typical Ka spectrum band (i.e., between 26.5 and 40 GHz).
+Finally, $X^y$ is a zero-mean normal distribution with standard deviation $\sigma^y$, $y \in \{ \text{LoS},\text{NLoS}\}$, whose values are determined in \cite[Tables 6.6.2-1 to 6.6.2-3]{3gpp2017Technical}.
+For the sake of simplicity, we present the average values of the parameters in Table \ref{tab:CL_sigma}\footnote{\textcolor{black}{To be noted that variable $X^y$ can be modified to include the effect of external factors, such as the atmospheric turbulence, and platform's drift.
 Hence, the value of $\sigma^y$ can be modified accordingly.}}.

 $PL_g$ is the attenuation caused by absorption due to atmospheric gases.
 Its value depends mainly on $f$, $\vartheta$, and $d_{3D}$.
-According to \cite{3gpp2017Technical}, the atmospheric gases effect is negligible for $f \leq 10$ GHz.
-However, for higher frequency bands that are suitable for the RSS operation with a large number of reflectors, the selection of frequency windows with minimum atmospheric effect is important.
-In addition to the aforementioned factors, $PL_g$ depends on the dry air pressure $p$, water-vapour density $\xi$, and temperature $T$ \cite{sector2013recommendation}.
-An illustrative example is shown in Fig. \ref{fig:gas_loss} for different Tx-Rx link lengths, selected for typical distances between HAPS and Tx or Rx (20 and 100 km) and between a LEO satellite and Tx or Rx (1000 km).
-The related parameters ($p$, $\xi$ and $T$) are selected based on the mean annual global reference atmosphere, i.e., $p= 101300$ Pa, $\xi = 7.5 g/m^3$, and $T=15^\degree$C \cite{itu1999p}.
+According to \cite{3gpp2017Technical}, the effect of atmospheric gases is negligible for $f \leq 10$ GHz.
+However, for higher frequency bands suitable for RSS operations with a large number of reflectors, the selection of frequency windows with minimum atmospheric effect is important.
+In addition to the aforementioned factors, $PL_g$ depends on the dry air pressure $p$, water-vapor density $\xi$, and temperature $T$ \cite{sector2013recommendation}.
+An illustrative example is shown in Fig. \ref{fig:gas_loss} for different Tx-Rx link lengths, selected for typical distances between a HAPS and Tx or Rx (20 and 100 km) and between a LEO satellite and Tx or Rx (1,000 km).
+The related parameters ($p$, $\xi$ and $T$) are selected on the basis of the mean annual global reference atmosphere, i.e., $p= 101300$ Pa, $\xi = 7.5 g/m^3$, and $T=15^\degree$C \cite{itu1999p}.
 The $PL_g$ calculation is carried out using the steps detailed in \cite{sector2013recommendation}.